9il/atmosphere/README.md

 Atmosphere GM contains an experimental algorithms for new generation of likelihood maximization methods.
-The goal of this library is to create an reliable and simple in use technology that can be used by software engineers.
+The goal of this library is to create a reliable and simple in use technology that can be used by software engineers.
 Package is growing step by step with mathematical publications.

 # Travis-CI Status
 + [![Build Status](https://travis-ci.org/9il/atmosphere_gm.svg)](https://travis-ci.org/9il/atmosphere_gm) - [Atmosphere GM](https://travis-ci.org/9il/atmosphere_gm)